Ara0121/PatternAnalysis-2025/recognition/siamese-s4785692/README.md

 ### 6.1 Training
 The loss curve belows shows the total loss during training.
 We can observe that while the training loss continuously decreases, the validation loss increases and eventually stablises around 3.25 after 30-40 epochs.Contrastive loss and BCE loss were also plotted.
 While contrastive loss decreases as the training progress, the loss stablises around 0.18.
 BCE loss plot is significantly similar to total loss plot, indicating less contribution of contrastive loss.

+The plots also indicated that the model tends to overfit after 20-30 epochs on training dataset.
+The training loss stablises after 30-40 epochs and is significanly close to 0, while the gap between training and validation loss (generalisation gap) remains approximately same.
+Such overfitting highlights the need for improvements in data processing (e.g. stronger augmentation) and model design (e.g. regularisation like dropout) to improve generalisation of model.

 <p align="center">
   <img src="assets/total_loss_plot.png" alt="Total loss" width="400"/>
 </p>